jvanasco/imagehelper/README.md

 		def log_delete(self, bucket_name=None, key=None):
 			pass

-This will allow you to log what is uploaded into amazon aws on your side.
-This is hugely helpful, because amazon uploads are not transaction safe to your application logic.  there are some built-in precautions for this... but it's best to play things safely.
+This will allow you to log what is uploaded into Amazon AWS on your side.
+This is hugely helpful, because Amazon uploads are not transaction safe to your application logic.  there are some built-in precautions for this... but it's best to play things safely.

-items are currented saved to amazon s3 as such:
+Items are currented saved to Amazon S3 as such:

-public:
-	%(guid)s-%(suffix)s.%(format)s
+Public:

+* Template:	`%(guid)s-%(suffix)s.%(format)s`
+* Tokens:
+  *	`guid`: you must supply a guid for the file
+  *	`suffix`: this is set in the resize schema
+  *	`format`: this is dictated by the PIL format type

+Archive:

+* Template: `%(guid)s.%(format)s`
+* Tokens:
-	guid- you must supply a guid for the file suffix- this is set in the resize schema format- this is dictated by the PIL format type
+  *	`guid`: you must supply a guid for the file

-archive:
-	%(guid)s.%(format)s
-	guid- you must supply a guid for the file format- this is dictated by the original format type PIL found
+  *	`format`: this is dictated by the original format type PIL found

-here's an example photo_resize schema
+Here is an example photo_resize schema:

     'jpeg_thumbnail-120': {
         'width': 120,